JulianGindi/auto-semver/README.md

 You can also have auto-semver create a git tag for you locally by running a `git tag` command.

 `auto-semver -t`

+## Auto Semver Replacer

+You can have auto-semver automatically find and update a single "simple" semver (x.x.xx) value in a file you specify.
+This works great for files like Python's `setup.py` or Helm's `Chart.yaml`.
+Here is an example of updating a minor value in the file `setup.py`:

+`auto-semver --value minor -f setup.py`